 The Yuna Lee burger, Fried Mac & Cheese and Orange Creme Float at Voltzy’s Root Beer Stand in Moraine.

 Why?
 What Voltzy’s lacks in grandeur it makes up in great-tasting sliders and character – plenty of it.
 Burgers are made to order.

-Menu includes: About a dozen ways to order a burger, starting with a basic $1.30 hamburger to the $4 Double Voltzy – a regular cheese burger on a buttered bun topped with ham, raw onion and sauce.
+Menu includes: About a dozen ways to order a burger, starting with a basic $1.30 hamburger and $1.40 cheeseburger.
+Double patty both of those for $2.25 and $2.45.